WiseGuru/ccna-definitions-vault/10 - Guides and Management/Current Goals.md

 2. Write guide on how to [[How to fork this repository|fork these notes]] into Obsidian and pull updates back into the branch
 3. Link existing definitions to their respective [[CCNA Objectives and Exam Topics]]
 4. Add missing information and link existing documents
+5. Probably start working on organizing the definitions by folder